-The student must meet all of the following: be a full-time student pursing a bachelor’s, master’s in a cyber security program at an awardee institution, or research-based doctoral student, be a citizen or a lawful permanent resident of the United States; meet criteria for Federal employment; and be able to obtain a security clearance.
-Please see www.opm.gov/faqs/topic/employment
+The applicant must meet all of the following: be a full-time EECS student in good standing with a 3.2+ GPA pursing a bachelor’s or master’s degree in the KU School of Engineering with an emphasis in cyber security or a research-based doctoral student; be a citizen or a lawful permanent resident of the United States; meet criteria for Federal employment; and be able to obtain a security clearance.
+Please see general FAQ's related to Federal employment.

 The shortest period for which a scholarship may be granted is one semester.
 However, upon completion of degree requirements, students funded for less than two years must have an information assurance academic background equivalent to that of the typical graduate funded for two years.
 For example, in order to enroll in the SFS program at the beginning your senior year, you must have been pursuing information assurance studies during your junior year.
 If you receive a scholarship for only one semester, you are entitled to only half the stipend.
 If you receive a scholarship for only three semesters (one-and-a-half academic years), you are entitled to only half the stipend during the year you receive funds for only one semester.